OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-09.md

 ## 2 Kings 9:28

-Then his servants carried him in a chariot to Jerusalem
+Then his servants transported him in a chariot to Jerusalem
-and buried him in his grave with his fathers in the city of David.
+and laid him to rest with his ancestors in the city of David.

 ## 2 Kings 9:29